-While he suffered, I researched all the possible causes of headaches, and was surprised there were so many.
+I did some research on the possible causes of headaches and was surprised there were so many.
 Most of the time they aren’t too serious, but sometimes they are and you need to get to the emergency room immediately.

-I decided to write about common headaches and their causes, so contacted Dr. Eric Dinnerstein, a Maine Medical Center neurologist, for some expert advice.
-He explained that headaches are divided into primary and secondary headaches.
+Dr. Eric Dinnerstein, a neurologist at Maine Medical Partners Neurology explained to me that headaches are divided into primary and secondary headaches.

 “Most headaches are primary — no lesion in the brain.
 They are usually not life threatening, but can be disabling.
-The secondary headaches are potentially dangerous and if not identified and treated may lead to long term damage.”
+The secondary headaches are p

 - Tension headache